DanCouper/Sutor-Random/README.md

 ### `Random.shuffle(array[, seed])`

 Shuffles an array randomly, using `Random.seeded()` + a privately-defined shuffle function.
-If the optional seed is passed, values become fixed.
+If the optional seed is passed, values become predictable.

 ```
 > Random.shuffle([1,2,3,4,5,6], 20)